pkaracosta/Background-prediction-with-Machine-Learning-for-Neutron-Scattering-simulations/README.md

 # Machine Learning for Background Prediction in Neutron Scattering simulations
 This repository hosts the data processing and machine learning code for background prediction in neutron scattering simulations.
-Developed for my M.Sc. thesis at Niels Bohr Institute, University of Copenhagen
+Developed for my [M.Sc.
+Thesis](https://nbi.ku.dk/english/theses/masters-theses/petroula-karakosta/Petroula_Karakosta_Master_Thesis.pdf) at Niels Bohr Institute, University of Copenhagen

 The following poster is an overview of the project and was presented at the Machine Learning Conference for X-Ray and Neutron-Based Experiments in Garching, April 2024.
 <img src="https://github.com/pkaracosta/Machine_Learning_background_prediction/blob/main/animation/poster">